-So, what does this mean for companies that store personal data about their customers?
+So, what exactly does this mean for companies that store and process personal data?

-And it’s not just your marketing systems that need to be aware of consent.
-It is also true of your CRM system, your ERP system, your Support tools, and many other systems will need updates as well.
-Every entry point where customer data is collected, or where that information is used for communication should ensure compliance with laws and customer choices.
+It’s not just your marketing systems that need to be aware of consent.
+Your CRM system, your ERP system, your support tools, and many other systems will need updates as well.
+Every entry point where customer data is collected, or where that information is used for communication, should fully comply with laws and customer choices.

 As an example, take a look at the Oracle Eloqua screenshot below.
 Here, a 4Comply decision steps checks for permission prior to sending an email.
-The email is only sent if permission exists for each contact is an email sent.
+The email is only sent if permission exists for each contact.

-Managing consent across multiple systems and multiple jurisdictions is a complicated task.
+Managing consent across multiple systems and jurisdictions is a complicated task.
 What’s more, customers expect real-time consent management to immediately respect their choices, not in a few days or weeks.
 Companies need tools that simplify managing consent and enable systems to re-confirm permission before communicating in real-time.
 And these tools must work across the entire enterprise.
 Fortunately, we have a solution: 4Comply.